 Searching for an eco-friendly yoga practice doesn’t have to be daunting.
 For many practitioners (whether daily or occasional yogis), this past year has been a whirlwind.
-When many studios and fitness centers closed their doors (sometimes for good), many practitioners were left trying to figure it all out.
+When many studios and fitness centers closed their doors (sometimes for good), many were left trying to figure it all out.
 From adjusting wellness routines to maintaining their healthy habits, it just wasn’t easy.
-This may have meant transitioning to virtual yoga classes, YouTube, or even jumping off yoga for a while.
-Maybe even for a long while.
+This may have meant transitioning to virtual yoga classes, YouTube, or even jumping off yoga for a little while – maybe even for a long while.

 However, it’s important to maintain as much mental, emotional and physical balance as possible, with everything around us changing daily.
-While we’ve had some time to figure out some good habits, read some new books, and (hopefully) spend a little time outside, it might still be daunting trying to navigate day-to-day living and still remember to breathe.
+While we’ve had time to learn good habits, read new books, and (hopefully) spend a little time outside, it might still be daunting trying to navigate day-to-day living and still remember to breathe.
 Plus there’s figuring out how to do this while staying true to our eco-focused values.

 For your body

 Crafting a yoga practice for the long-run

 Something many people forget about is that yoga is meant to be sustainable.
 It’s meant to be good for you, and it’s meant to be practiced with ease beyond your 20s and 30s.
 An eco-friendly yoga practice means more than buying the right mat and shopping for the right oils.
 This requires a kind and balanced approach to all the aspects of yoga, from asana (or movement) to pranayama (or breath work) and dhyana (or meditation) to create a nourishing recurring practice for the self.
 And while many get a kick out of a sweat-drenching hot yoga class that leaves even our yoga towels soaked (we know we do!), it’s important to know that kicking our own butt every day may not be what our bodies need.